vercel/next.js/docs/getting-started.md

 export default HomePage
 ```

-To start developing your application run `npm run dev`.
+To start developing your application run `npm run dev` or `yarn dev`.
 This starts the development server on `http://localhost:3000`.

 Visit `http://localhost:3000` to view your application.